 - Round 2 Deadline: April 19th

-We are moving to an all online application process; all materials for the application are to be uploaded via the Cal State Apply for Graduate Study website.
+All materials for the application are to be uploaded via the Cal State Apply for Graduate Study website.
 Creative Writing only has applications open once a year, however you can choose to defer your study for a single semester or to the following Fall semester if you are interested in starting at a later date.
 Applicants need a B.A. degree, or equivalent, and a 3.0 GPA or equivalent.

 Cal State Apply for graduate admission materials required for either the M.A.
 Creative Writing Degree Objective or the M.F.A.
 Creative Writing Degree Objective: